sli0111/MNIST/README.md

 Manipulating the hyperparameter k is one way to improve the accuracy of KNN and another way is increasing the amount of training data.
 More training data gives the model more comparisons with the distance metric and should provide more accurate predictions.
 A drawback however, is that there are more computations to perform.
 Thus, KNN is model that requires no fitting time but a significantly computational inference time.

-The following script explores accuracy vs training sizes from 100 to 25,600 rows of data.
-It also record the amount of time it takes perform inference on the dev set.
+A second set of KNN models are built in the following script and explores accuracy vs training sizes from 100 to 25,600 rows of data.
+It also records the amount of time it takes perform inference on the dev set.
 From the plots, the accuracy begins to plateu at 10,000 examples while the inference time contains to increase linearly - a clear situation of diminishing returns.

 ```python
 # Initialize subplots and the list of train sizes